 In 2007 Endurance entered into an option agreement with Metals Creek Exploration ("MEK"), whereby MEK could acquire a 75% interest in 14 claims comprising 60 units in the Dogpaw Lake and Flint Lake areas of northwestern Ontario.
 Since that date, MEK has earned its 75% interest through issuing 450,000 shares to EDG and completing \$450,000 in exploration expenditures.
 As a result, a JV [25% (Endurance) and 75% (MEK)] was formed in 2010.
+MEK is the Operator.

 In July 2012, the Flint Lake (Dogpaw) JV approved a two-phased exploration program with a budget of approximately \$370,000 that includes further trenching and follow-up drilling on the Flint Lake (Dogpaw) JV in late 2012.
-The first phase of the budget was approved by the Flint Lake (Dogpaw) JV.
-Trenching has now been completed and results reported subsequent to the third quarter.
+The first phase of the budget (trenching) was approved by the Flint Lake (Dogpaw) JV and completed during the year.
 The best trenching results were from the Stephens Lake occurrence which returned a surface channel cut of 1.43 g/t gold over 21 metres hosted in altered granodiorite.
 The Stephens Lake occurrence is located about 11 kilometres east of Highway 71.